modenaxe/msk-STAPLE/README.md

    * `blue`: lateral
    * `green`: not compartimentalised anatomical structures (basically the rest).

-## Common troubleshooting
+## Troubleshooting your workflow

-It will happen that you have issues processing some of your datasets.
+It can happen that you have issues processing some of your datasets.
 It could be a bug, but it could also be an issue related to the input data.
-Before informing us (see [the contributing guidelines](/CONTRIBUTING.md) please go through the following troubleshooting checklist first:
+Before informing us as suggested in [the contributing guidelines](/CONTRIBUTING.md), please go through the following troubleshooting checklist first:
 - [ ] ensure that the entire `STAPLE` folder is on your MATLAB path
-- [ ] ensure that the quality of your bone geometries is sufficient for running your selected algorithm.
+- [ ] ensure that the quality of your bone surface geometries is sufficient for running your selected algorithm.
 The GIBOC algorithms, in particular, require relatively good quality surface meshes.
+You can have an idea of what we mean by "good mesh" consulting the table that describes the datasets provided with STAPLE.
+If necessary, use the filters and tools available on software like [MeshLab](https://www.meshlab.net/) to improve your dataset.
-- [ ] if possible, try running an alternative algorithm in order to establish if your bone mesh is processable or if you have encounter a proper bug in the algorithm.
+- [ ] if possible, try running alternative algorithms in order to establish if your bone mesh is processable or if you have encounter a proper bug in the algorithm.
+You can specify the processing algorithms for each bone as input to the `processTriGeomBoneSet.m` function.
+For bad quality meshes, we recommend using the `STAPLE` algorithm at the pelvis and `Kai2014` algorithms for femur and tibia.
+Keep an eye on issue #78 as we will develop an example on how to do this.
-- [ ] verify that your desired application or processing of your dataset is not limited because of the [current limitations](#current-limitations) of the STAPLE toolbox.
+- [ ] verify that processing of your dataset is not failing because of the [current limitations](#current-limitations) of the STAPLE toolbox.

 ## Does STAPLE work only with OpenSim?